-The Advisory Council (or other name) serves as a critical community champion of the Center for Media and Peace Initiatives.
+The Advisory Council serves as a community champion for the Center for Media and Peace Initiatives in New York and around the globe.
 Members of the Advisory Council share their gifts in service to our mission by providing our organization with their professional expertise; their diverse knowledge; their vast network of connections to local, national or international resources, colleagues or peers; their philanthropic support or other forms of needed assistance to CMPI.

 Robert Shick, Ph.D., M.P.A. has extensive experience in the public sector as a senior administrator in New York City government, working in: contracting-out of government services, financial and budget management, policy analysis, information technology, and intergovernmental and community relations.
 Shick’s research interests and publications are in the areas of privatization and the contracting-out of government services, nonprofit management, and organizational development.
 He serves on the editorial boards of the Journal for Health and Human Services Administration and the Journal of Administrative Sciences.

 Edmund J. Janniger is the Director of the International Security Forum, an institution established under the patronage of Poland’s Minister of National Defense, and is the Deputy Chief of Staff (Parliament) to Minister Antoni Macierewicz since 2015.
 Mr. Janniger has also served as Advisor to the Minister of National Defense; his work has encompassed academic affairs and global engagement.
 He holds the record as the youngest sub-cabinet official in Poland’s history.
-Mr. Janniger maintains an adjunct appointment at Marconi University, and was elected by the full Rutgers University Senate to three terms on its Executive Committee.
+Mr. Janniger maintains an adjunct appointment at Marconi University.
 Mr. Janniger splits his time between the Warsaw and New York metropolitan areas, has one young Italian Mastiff, and is an avid hiker.